Unsupervised vs Supervised Classification in Remote Sensing

 - Assign classes

-Step 1: Activate Spatial Analyst Extension
+Step 1 Activate Spatial Analyst Extension

-The first step is to activate the spatial analyst extension in ArcGIS (customize>extensions>spatial analyst).
+First, you have to activate the spatial analyst extension in ArcGIS (customize>extensions>spatial analyst).

-Step 2: Generate clusters
+Step 2 Generate clusters

-Input: The image you want to be classified.
+INPUT: The image you want to classifiy.

-Minimum class size: This is the number of pixels to make a unique class.
+MINIMUM CLASS SIZE: This is the number of pixels to make a unique class.

-Step 3: Assign classes
+Step 3 Assign classes

-Classifying Images with Remote Sensing
+Classifying Images with Supervised and Unsupervised Methods

 Some manual editing may be necessary if there is confusion between classes.